 Osteoarthritis (OA) is a degenerative type of arthritis due to wear and tear of cartilage, the cushion in weight bearing joints such as knees, and hips.

 What are the symptoms of osteoarthritis?

-Osteoarthritis presents with pain, stiffness and swelling of the joint, difficulty bearing weight, decreased movement or range of movement.
+Osteoarthritis presents with pain, stiffness and swelling of the joint.
+It may also present with difficulty bearing weight, reduced range of motion etc.

 - Pain or aching.

 What are the causes of osteoarthritis?